There are some particular things you’ll need to know about if you’re a female with epilepsy. The list includes:

 Can puberty affect my epilepsy?

 The changes in your hormone levels during puberty might cause you to have more seizures.
 And you might feel more stressed and anxious.
 There could be a few different reasons for this.
 Your hormone changes can affect how you feel.
 Having more seizures than usual can be stressful and can make you feel anxious.
-And just being a teenager can be pretty stressful!
+And just being a teenager can be pretty stressful in itself.

 General information about periods

 When you go through puberty, you start having periods (also known as the time of the month).
-This is when you bleed from your vagina for a few days, usually each month.
+This is when the lining of your womb breaks down and this blood comes out of your vagina.
+This lasts for a few days, usually each month.
 The time between the start of one period and the start of the next is called the menstrual cycle.
 Most girls have a menstrual cycle that is between 24 and 35 days.
 The average is 28 days.

 If you have epilepsy, your periods might happen more often than every 24 days or less often than every 35 days.
 Most girls have regular periods.
 This means that the number of days between the start of one period and the start of the next is the same each time.
 If you miss a period, this is sometimes a sign that you’re pregnant.
 However, there are lots of other reasons why you might not have a period or why your period is late.
 Some girls don’t have regular periods.
 The number of days between the start of each period can be different each time.
 Some girls may even go for several months without having a period, even though they aren’t pregnant.

 If you have epilepsy, you have a slightly higher risk of having irregular periods then other girls, especially if you have frequent seizures.
-Irregular periods may be caused by epilepsy itself, or your seizure pattern or even anti-epileptic drugs.
+Irregular periods may be caused by epilepsy itself, or your seizure pattern or even epilepsy medicine.
 It’s not unusual for periods to be irregular when you start having them.
 It can take up to two years for your body to settle into a regular pattern.
-If you are still having irregular periods after two years, it would be a good idea to talk to your doctor.
+If you’re still having irregular periods after two years, it would be a good idea to talk to your doctor.
 They’ll look into all the possible reasons for this.